nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The Class diagram below show how Item-related classes interact with each other. `Item` object contains `itemId`, `itemName`, `ownerId`, `pricePerDay` and `category` attributes.
 Among those, `itemId` is created by `IdGenerator`'s static method to create a unique id for each item (To allow for duplicate items), and `category` is created by `Category`'s method to map the item to its specific category.
-Items are stored in `itemList`, which will be loaded and written on the file by `itemStorage` (inherits from `Item`) whenever Upcycle runs or exits.
+Items are stored in `itemList`, which will be loaded and written on the file by `itemStorage` (inherits from `Item`) whenever a command is executed successfully.
 All item-related commands operate mainly on a list of items (itemList:ItemList).
 Both `item` and `itemList` classes have methods that depend on TransactionList as well for cross-checking of information between the classes.